JohnnieDM/academic-kickstart/content/post/recipe1.md

 ---

 I will start my recipe recording with my dinner plan today, 07/21/19.
+I try to organize and display this recipe in less conventional and more practical (IMO) ways, but this is still not ideal.

+My idea of an ideal recipe should be mechanical enough that one can easily turn it into a kitchen agenda, yet organized enough that one can easily coordinate with other recipes for a more complete meal.
+It should be some sort of balance between listing steps in chronological order and "object oriented" grouping preparation steps by outcome units.
+And it definitely should not include a whole diary of emotional connections, not always at least.

 # Sausage mushroom pasta and pear salad, 1 serving.